Piyush8296/seo-automation/README.md

 - Go 1.22+
 - Node.js 18+ (for frontend build)
-- Internet access from the machine running the audit
+- Internet access from the local machine running the audit